 Our role at East West Railway Company is to integrate the project, and make sure a full service between Oxford and Cambridge can be delivered.
-To achieve this, we're responsible for planning the section of East West Rail between Bletchley and Cambridge, while overseeing construction of the section between Bicester and Bletchley.
+To achieve this, we're responsible for planning the section of the East West Rail project between Bletchley and Cambridge, while overseeing construction of the section between Bicester and Bletchley.

 The below guide gives more detail about the key stakeholders we're working with, and what their relationship is to East West Rail.

 A quick guide to whose helping us deliver East West Rail

 The Department for Transport work with agencies and partners to support the transport network that helps the UK’s businesses and gets people and goods travelling around the country.
 They plan and invest in transport infrastructure to keep the UK on the move.

 The Department for Transport are our main shareholder and monitor our governance and performance.

 Read more about the Department for Transport here.

 Network Rail own and operate railway infrastructure in England, Wales and Scotland on behalf of the nation.
 They also manage rail timetabling and 20 of the largest stations in England, Scotland and Wales.